 One of the biggest sources of joy and happiness in life is having an emotionally and physically intimate relationship with a partner who feels the same about us as we do about them.
 But for some people, becoming emotionally intimate with another person is difficult.
-Let’s explore some of the reasons people fear emotional intimacy, and some of the ways to let go of this fear and build healthy, emotionally-rich relationships.
+Let’s explore some of the reasons people are afraid of intimacy, and some of the ways to let go of emotional intimacy issues and build healthy, emotionally-rich relationships.

-What is emotional intimacy, and why would someone fear it?
+What is emotional intimacy, and fear of emotional intimacy?

 Emotional intimacy is the state of feeling supremely connected to your partner.
 You feel safe, protected, and understood.
 You know that you can allow yourself to be totally open, vulnerable and honest with your partner and they will never criticize or belittle what you are experiencing.
 Emotionally intimate relationships are partnerships in the truest sense of the word, and something to aspire for when envisioning the highest level of adult love.

 But there are many people who are not equipped with the tools to become emotionally intimate partners without some expert help, they suffer from fear of emotional intimacy.

 Men and women who come from backgrounds that include physical and/or mental abuse, trauma or neglect have a difficult time attaching emotionally to others.
 People who grew up in households where criticism, fighting, denigration and threats were weapons parents used against each other and the children have challenges to overcome to be able to open up emotionally with their partner.

 For marriages, the danger here is that long-term emotionally distant people who deal with fear of emotional intimacy can unknowingly contribute to unhappiness, dissatisfaction and eventually the end of the relationship.